Identify Your Ideal Customer Profile (ICP)

 Overview

-If you want to lay the foundations for a successful sales strategy, you first need to identify your Ideal Customer Profile (ICP).
 An ICP is a fictitious company that combines the key characteristics that best portray your ideal customer.
 By analyzing firmographics such as company size, industry, location, annual revenue, and budget you can more easily define the types of companies that you serve best.
-This in turn helps you to better understand your customer’s biggest pain points, tailor your products or services to their needs, and focus your sales efforts on bringing in the most qualified customers so that you can reduce churn and increase Customer Lifetime Value (CLV).
-Any B2B business set on boosting growth, improving customer relationships, and increasing sales should identify and define their ICP.
+This in turn helps you to better understand your customer’s biggest pain points, tailor your products or services to their needs, and focus your sales efforts on bringing in the most qualified customers so that you can reduce churn and increase customer lifetime value (CLV).

 Back to Top

-Create Your Ideal Customer Profile
+Identify Your Ideal Customer Profile

-To ensure you find, engage, and convert the right businesses for your product(s) or service(s), you need to identify the defining characteristics of your ideal customer.
+To ensure you find, engage, and convert the right businesses for your product or service, you need to identify the defining characteristics of your ideal customer.

-To answer all of these questions thoroughly, you need to dive into your data and align all departments.
+If you're an upcoming or established business, dive into your data and align all departments.
 Every team in your business can offer valuable insights that will help influence and tailor your sales strategies so that you can share the right message with the right companies at the right time.

 Analyze Your Existing Data

-Gather the data from your CRM and look for key trends between your customers.
+Gather data from your CRM and look for key trends between your customers.
 Categorize them by defining attributes such as industry, company size, revenue, funding, technology stack, and location.
 Compare these attributes with their profitability scores.
 Think about which customers have been with you for the longest.
-Is there a relationship between certain firmographics and their Customer Satisfaction (CSAT) scores?
+Is there a relationship between certain firmographics and their customer satisfaction (CSAT) scores?
 Could industry or employee headcount, for example, be impacting customer longevity?
-Consider which industries have the shortest and longest sales cycles.
-What characteristics differentiate them?
-Examine the main causes of customer churn.
-Do these companies share any defining attributes?
-Look for distinct patterns between all of the companies that you analyze.

 Rank Your Customers

-Remember that there isn’t one “right” metric to determine the Ideal Customer Profiles for your business.
+Remember that there isn’t one “right” metric to determine the ideal customer profiles for your business.
 What might be important to one company, is not necessarily relevant to another.
 You need to adapt your analysis to fit your company’s objectives.

 Dissect Your Success

 Get granular.
-Once you have a list of your “best” and “worst” customers, don’t just analyze the data, but also the approach that you took to close and maintain these customers.
+Once you have a list of your “best” and “worst” customers, don’t just analyze the data, but also analyze the approach that you took to close and maintain these customers.
 The more detail you go into, the easier it will then be for you to relate to your customers and build your product or service around their needs.
-You can then start to hone in on the types of Personas to reach out to within your ICP.
+You can then start to hone in on the types of personas to reach out to within your ICP.

 ICP vs. Persona

-Build Your ICP
+Create Your ICP

-Here is an example of what your comparison might look like:
+Here's an example of what your comparison might look like:

 Best Companies Key Firmographics CSAT Score ROI CLV Ratio Customer Health # of Referrals